k0pernicus/go-photoaccess/README.md

 ### Note

-To get the only public documentation you must install and use `godoc`: `go get golang.org/x/tools/cmd/godoc` or `go install golang.org/x/tools/cmd/godoc@latest` if you have a recent go version.
+To get the public (only) code documentation you must install and use `godoc`: `go get golang.org/x/tools/cmd/godoc` or `go install golang.org/x/tools/cmd/godoc@latest` if you have a recent go version.
 You can build and run the public package (`pkg`) documentation locally using `make doc`, and open your web browser at [here](http://localhost:6060/pkg/github.com/k0pernicus/go-photoaccess/).

 ## Configuration